Technologicat/unpythonic/macro_extras/README.md

 These optional features are built on [MacroPy](https://github.com/azazel75/macropy), from PyPI package ``macropy3``.

+!! **Currently** (10/2018) this requires the latest MacroPy from git HEAD. !!

 Because macro expansion occurs at import time, the usage example `main.py` cannot be run directly.
 Instead, run it via the bootstrap script `run.py`, or use the included [generic MacroPy3 bootstrapper](macropy3).
-(Usage: `./macropy3 main`; see `-h` for options.)
+Usage of the bootstrapper is `./macropy3 main`; see `-h` for options.

 There is no abbreviation for ``memoize(lambda: ...)``, because ``MacroPy`` itself already provides ``lazy`` and ``interned``.

+*Whether the language with these additions is Python anymore, is another question.*

-## Automatic currying for Python
+## ``curry``: Automatic currying for Python

 ```python
 from unpythonic.syntax import macros, curry